broadinstitute/gdctools/README.md

 # gdctools
 Python and UNIX CLI utilities to simplify search and retrieval of open-access data from the [NIH/NCI Genomics Data Commons](https://gdc.cancer.gov/), and automate tasks that are common to most data-driven science projects.
 For more information and examples see the [package overview](https://docs.google.com/viewer?url=https://github.com/broadinstitute/gdctools/files/825892/GDCtools-overview.pdf), [Wiki pages](https://github.com/broadinstitute/gdctools/wiki) or [tests/Makefile](tests/Makefile).
-To get started from a Unix command line, simply clone the repo and install:
+To get started from a Unix command line, simply `pip install gdctools` or clone the repo and install:
 ```
     %  git clone https://github.com/broadinstitute/gdctools
     %  cd gdctools